 SuperScript Reverse Transcriptases

-Gain momentum with SuperScript Reverse Transcriptases–among the most cited, trusted, and highest-performing cDNA synthesis products
+Get an upgrade to SuperScript Reverse Transcriptases–among the most cited, trusted, and highest-performing cDNA synthesis products

 With over 50,000 citations, reviews, and publications, Invitrogen SuperScript Reverse Transcriptases (RTs) are proven to be the superior choice for many research applications.
 Our latest innovation, Invitrogen SuperScript IV RT was developed for improved thermostability, processivity, and cDNA yields to enable superior performance with even the most challenging RNA samples.
 If you seek the best cDNA synthesis performance, you need SuperScript RTs.

 |Most effective enzyme for all RNA, including difficult templates||Full optimization with flexible priming options for RT-PCR||Highest performance and convenience for RT-qPCR||Highest performance and convenience for RT-qPCR; with integrated gDNA removal||Fast and simple RT-PCR workflow|

 |Product||SuperScript IV Reverse Transcriptase||SuperScript IV First-Strand Synthesis System||SuperScript IV VILO Master Mix||SuperScript IV VILO Master Mix with ezDNase||SuperScript IV One-Step RT-PCR System|